apache/metron/metron-platform/metron-solr/metron-solr-common/README.md

 but for now a workaround procedure has been created to allow for the use of Time-based routing, but still allows Metron to use LongTrie type.
 This procedure only works for new collections, and is as follows:

-1. Add the following field type definition near the end of the schema.xml document (the entry must be inside the <schema></schema> tags)
+1. Add the following field type definition near the end of the schema.xml document (the entry must be inside the schema tags)
     ```
       <fieldType name="datetime" stored="false" indexed="false" multiValued="false" docValues="true" class="solr.DatePointField"/>
     ```

-1. Add the following field definition near the start of the schema.xml document (the entry must be inside the <schema>/schema> tags)
+1. Add the following field definition near the start of the schema.xml document (the entry must be inside the schema tags)
     ```
       <field name="datetime" type="datetime" />
     ```

 1. Create the configset for the collection:  Assuming that the relevant collections schema.xml and solrconfig.xml are located in
-$METRON_HOME/config/schema/<collection name> folder, use the following command:
+`$METRON_HOME/config/schema/<collection name>` folder, use the following command:
     ```
-      $METRON_HOME/bin/create_configset <collection name>
+      $METRON_HOME/bin/create_configset collectΩΩion name>
     ```

 1. Create the time-based routing alias for the collection:
 Assuming the following values:
+    * SOLR_HOST:  Host SOLR is installed on
     * ALIAS_NAME:  Name of the new alias
     * ROUTER_START: Beginning time-period datetime in ISO-8601 standard - milliseconds potion of the date must be 0, some examples are
 '2018-01-14T21:00:00:00', 'NOW/SECOND', 'NOW/DAY'